Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 CHARLES (CHARLEY) LYMAN BATES SR. (1929-2020) Bates was born in Elkin NC and went to high school in Spartanburg SC.
 He served in the Navy for two years then graduated from Clemson in Architecture in 1953.
 He served as Chief Designer for Wyatt C. Hedrick Company in Texas.
 Bates moved back to Charlotte in 1956 to work for Odell Associates on projects such as Ovens Auditorium, Goodyear Building, Garringer HS, Charlotte Coliseum, and most notably, the award-winning 1959 Holy Comforter Lutheran Church in Belmont NC, an astonishing small church, shown below.

 Bates left Odell around 1966 and started his own office.
 In addition to architecture, he started doing hand renderings for other architects, a career direction he continued for 40 years in Hilton Head SC.
 He worked for a time at Sirrine.
 He was instrumental in the development of Hilton Head Island SC, including the Hyatt Hotel, Fire Station, Tom Fazio Golf Villas, and airport.
-Year unknown - The Walter Klein House, Charlotte NC.
-Possibly Squirrel Hollow or Wood Valley.
 Year unknown - Lakeside Acres development, 3 or 4 houses, 1930s style.
-Location unknown.
+Status unknown.
 1956 - The Clyde (Cloudy) McLean House, Lakeside Drive off Providence Road, Charlotte NC.
 McLean was the local weatherman on WBTV.
 Featured in the Charlotte News, 7/4/1959.
-Address unknown, do you know where it is?
+Status unknown.
 1958 - The Rebecca (Becky) and Harry C. Wolf Jr. House, 3821 Arborway, Charlotte NC.
 Designed while working for Odell.
 Harry Wolf III became one of North Carolina's most successful architects.
 Sold around 1977 to architect Tebee Hawkins and his wife Dorothy.
 Sold in 2001 to architect Matthew Benson and interior designer Barrie Benson, who designed an addition and renovation built by Advanced Renovations.
 About 1958 - The Toni and Wyatt Lawson House, Charlotte NC.
 Across the lake from Bates' Glass House.
 Possibly sold to Ty Boyd, a TV announcer.
 Address unknown, do you know where it is?
 About 1958 - The O'Hare House, Charlotte NC.
 Across the lake from his Glass house.
 Address unknown, do you know where it is?
 About 1958 - Two more houses.
 Across the lake from his Glass house.
 Address unknown, do you know where they are?
+1959 - The Walter and Elizabeth Klein House, possibly 4930 Deer Walk Avenue, Charlotte NC.
+Formerly addressed 201 Lancelot Drive, Matthews NC.
+Featured large floor to ceiling windows.
+Featured in House Beautiful at some point.
+Burned down in 1968 then rebuilt from the foundation.
+Included a pool and pool house.
+Interior design for the rebuild, Ruth Leventhal.
+Sold in 1994 to Judy Y. Wu and Kao Te Wu.
+Destroyed around 2013 and a new house built.

 1966 - The Winston (Win) and Mel Sharples Residence, Port Royal Plantation, Hilton Head Island SC.
 1967 - The Thomas Wamsley Residence.
-Address unknown, do you know where it is?
+Do you know where it is?
 1968 - The Orion D. and Elisha Hack House, Hilton Head Island SC.
 Port Roya area.
 Built by C. J. Jones.
 1969 - The Peter LaMotte House, 9 Wing Shell Lane, Hilton Head Island SC.
 Built by John Tilton.

 1986 - The George Spaulding House, 33 Surfsong Road, Kiawah Island SC.
 Sold in 1991 to G. Frank Judisch.
 Sold in 2010 to William J. Duggan.
 Sold in 2015 to 33 Surfsong K&L LLC.
 Sources include: Harry Wolf; Charles Bates; daughter Jamie Adair; Stacy Simmons. |